Vietnam Airlines: New enterprise: 1993–2006

 The airline became the flag carrier of Vietnam in 1993, after having completed a restructuring programme that was started four years earlier.
 In that year, the airline split from the Civil Aviation Administration of Vietnam (CAAV) and became a state enterprise.
 The move was similar to the reorganization of the Chinese CAAC Airlines into several regional airlines in 1987.
-Despite the fact that the airline gained some independence from the CAAV, it was still known as Civil Aviation Administration of Vietnam within the 1993–1996 period.
+Even though the airline gained some independence from the CAAV, it was still known as Civil Aviation Administration of Vietnam within the 1993–1996 period.
+Also from 1993 to 1995, the 919th Air Force Regiment was eventually re-established as the Flight Crew Division 919 (Đoàn bay 919) - the designation that is still being used by the Vietnam Airlines and its personnel until today - marking the carrier's full transformation from a nominal military unit into a wholly civilian and commercial operator.